cromonHarry/Vocab-LLM-Quiz/README.md

 # English Vocabulary Game

 A simple and interactive Pygame-based application for learning English vocabulary through multiple-choice questions.
 The game features AI assistance powered by large language models to help players understand and learn new words.
+This reasearch is aiming to find out if hint provided by LLMs can really help learner perform better.

 ## Features